The History of ...

 (Photograph - David Malcolm)

 During the summer, the Commodore's Summer Cruise is a popular way to visit locations on the canals a little further afield in the company of fellow Club members.
-Usually for around two weeks, past destinations have included the Four Counties Ring (with an excursion to Stourport), the Chester Ring (including the Manchester Ship Canal and Shropshire Union Canal), The Llangollen and Montgomery Canals, The Leeds and Liverpool Canal to Liverpool (including an excursion into the River Mersey), and 2008's Summer Cruise was along the Leeds and Liverpool Canal in the opposite direction to Skipton.
+Usually for around two weeks, past destinations have included the Four Counties Ring (with an excursion to Stourport), the Chester Ring (including the Manchester Ship Canal and Shropshire Union Canal), The Llangollen and Montgomery Canals, The Leeds and Liverpool Canal to Liverpool (including an excursion into the River Mersey), down the Shroppie to Chester and Ellesmere Port and 2008's Summer Cruise was along the Leeds and Liverpool Canal in the opposite direction to Skipton.
 In 2009 we cruised along the Rivers Douglas and Ribble to visit the Preston River Festival in Preston Dock.
-Afterwards we retraced our steps down the River Ribble to the Savick Brook, the Ribble Millennium Link and the Lancaster Canal.
+Afterwards we retraced our steps down the River Ribble to the Savick Brook, the Ribble Millennium Link and the Lancaster Canal, returning a week later to the River Ribble, River Douglas and the Leeds and Liverpool Canal.
+Unfortunately, there was an enforced stay at Burscough when high winds blew an electricity power line down preventing a swing bridge being operated.

 A visit to Bizzie Lizzie's Fish and Chip Restaurant was one of the successes of the 2008 Summer Cruise to Skipton